 MESSAGE FROM DEAN - Student Affairs

-Dean - Students Affairs & Head of Department - ME
+Dean - Students Affairs

 To help the students transform all life challenges into opportunities for maximum academic achievement and optimal personal growth so that in due course of time, they become valuable assets to the society.